vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sun Nov 26 02:04:35 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Mon Nov 27 02:03:22 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER